 This one might be best for single moms with just one child.
 If you have an extra room in your home, consider renting it on Airbnb to bring in extra cash.

 Renting your space on Airbnb may feel a bit invasive at first.
-But it can actually be a great way to bring in extra cash while meeting interesting people that are traveling for work – or even better, if you live near a college campus, hosting a college student for a while!
+But it can actually be a great way to bring in extra cash while meeting interesting people who are traveling for work – or even better, if you live near a college campus, hosting a college student for a while!

 If you do this at least once a month, you can generate cash to make rent easier or pay down your mortgage faster.